 Early Origins of the Aughton family

-Lancashire at Aughton, a village and civil parish within the West Lancashire district. "'Achetun' was held before the Conquest by Uctred, the Saxon proprietor of Dalton and Skelmersdale; the manor, or parts of it, subsequently came to the families of Acton or Aughton.
+The surname Aughton was first found in Lancashire at Aughton, a village and civil parish within the West Lancashire district. "'Achetun' was held before the Conquest by Uctred, the Saxon proprietor of Dalton and Skelmersdale; the manor, or parts of it, subsequently came to the families of Acton or Aughton.
 Aughton Old Hall, the ancient residence of the Aughtons, is now a farmhouse."
-CITATION[CLOSE]

 Early History of the Aughton family

-Another 155 words (11 lines of text) are included under the topic Early Aughton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aughton research.
+Another 88 words (6 lines of text) are included under the topic Early Aughton History in all our PDF Extended History products and printed products wherever possible.

 Aughton Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Aughton include Aughton, Aughtin, Aughten, Aughtan and others.